 - 4. On the Add Applications to Policy page, select a policy and an application group. - 5.
 Click Add and Edit.
-Alternatively, click Add and Close here which adds the application to the Application Group and redirects you back to the report. - 6.
-The policy opens to the Application Groups > Applications page where you can edit the application settings.
+Alternatively, click Add and Close here which adds the application to the Application Group and redirects you back to the report. - The policy opens to the Application Groups > Applications page where you can edit the application settings.
+If you are adding one application, then you are directed to the application matching criteria page as shown.